futoin/cid-tool/README.rst

 There are many continuous integration & delivery tools, but they are primarily targeted at own infrastructure.
-The demand for a new meta-tool is to merge many operation of different technologies like npm, composer, bundle, nvm, rvm, php-build and others under a single tool for runtime setup, project development, build, deployment and running.
+The demand for a new meta-tool is to merge many operation of different technologies like npm, composer, bundler, nvm, rvm, php-build and others under a single tool for runtime setup, project development, build, deployment and running.

 *NOTE: current focus is on web projects, but support of other types is a far